 - Invited interview in New York City

-The deadline for the receipt of applications is Friday, March 1, 2019.
-Candidates will be notified in early May whether or not they have been invited to the Cancer Research Institute in New York City for an interview.
-All invited applicants must be available for an in-person interview with members of CRI’s Scientific Advisory Council.
-The earliest an award can activate is July 1, 2019.
+The deadline for the receipt of applications is January 15.
+Candidates will be notified in early March whether or not they have been invited for an interview.
+Interviews will be conducted virtually with members of CRI’s Scientific Advisory Council leadership.
+It is the policy of CRI that all reviewers are required to adhere to ethical guidelines that mandate strict confidentiality concerning all aspects of any letter of intents (“LOIs”), grant applications, and research proposals submitted to CRI for funding consideration.
+Confidentiality agreements with all reviewers are kept on file at CRI.
+The earliest an award can activate is July 1.
 Awards must activate on the first of the month.

 UPLOADING SUPPORTING MATERIALS

 After you have filled out all required fields on the online form, you will be asked on the final page of the application to upload, in this order, the following supporting documentation along with your application form in one PDF document:

 - Complete the Application Form (PDF)

 - Abstract: A 300-word overview of the research questions, goals, and approaches of your lab.
 The content should be written in nontechnical English.

 - Research summary: A summary (not to exceed 4 pages) of your ongoing and planned research, highlighting your past work and plans for the next 5 years.
 Tables, figures, and references may be attached as an appendix.

 - List five (5) publications of note: Five peer-reviewed papers that cover your most important scientific contributions.
 For each publication, provide a citation followed by a 300 word or less summary of the publication’s significance.
 Do not include copies of the publications with your application.